-\paragraph{Graph Injection Attacks} A growing body of work studies graph injection attacks, where adversaries introduce malicious nodes to degrade GNN performance without modifying existing graph structure.
+\paragraph{Graph Injection Attacks} A growing body of work studies graph injection attacks, where adversaries introduce malicious nodes to degrade model performance without modifying existing graph structure.
 The Node Injection Poisoning Attack (NIPA) \citep{sun2020adversarial} injects nodes during training using deep reinforcement learning to sequentially optimize edges and labels under a white-box setting.
 Due to its high compute requirements, it is considered not scalable for large-scale datasets \citep{zou2021tdgia}.
-Under the black-box setting, Topological Defective Graph Injection Attack (TDGIA) \citep{zou2021tdgia} offers a scalable inference-time injection attack that relies on iterative optimization of injected node features and connectivity, however it relies on training surrogate models for its attack mechanism.
-To maintain the unnoticeability of injection attacks, \citet{chen2022understanding} propose AGIA, a differentiable realization of the graph homophily constraint, showing that constraining injected nodes to match local homophily improves unnoticeability while maintaining their respective attack success.
+Under the black-box setting, Topological Defective Graph Injection Attack (TDGIA) \citep{zou2021tdgia} offers a scalable inference-time injection attack that relies on iterative optimization of injected node features and connectivity; however, it relies on training surrogate models for its attack mechanism.
+To maintain the unnoticeability of injection attacks, AGIA \citet{chen2022understanding} was proposed as a differentiable realization of the graph homophily constraint, showing that constraining injected nodes to match local homophily improves unnoticeability while maintaining their respective attack success.
 An extremely limited scenario of a single-node injection attack is considered in \citet{tao2021gnia}, wherein the objective is to find the most damaging injected node by a carefully crafted optimization scheme.
-This is further extended as the Generalizable Node Injection Attack model (G-NIA) which can work in black-box settings to amortize the per-graph optimization cost, although requiring a generator model to be trained.
+This is further extended as the Generalizable Node Injection Attack model (G-NIA), which can work in black-box settings to amortize the per-graph optimization cost, although it requires a generator model to be trained.
 The Gradient-free Graph Advantage Actor Critic model (G2A2C) \citep{ju2023let} uses reinforcement learning to discover injection policies through repeated interaction with the target model, incurring substantial query and training overhead in the process.